earthsteading/Commercial-Buildings/commissioning.md

  - [ ] AS4072 protection of openings in fire-resistant seperating elements
  - [ ] AS4254 ductwork for air-handling

+NCC Checks:
+ - [ ] SPEC-E2.2a Specifications E2.2a Smoke Detection and Alarm Systems.
+ - [ ] SPEC-E2.2c Specification E2.2c Smoke-and-Heat Vents.
+ - [ ] E2.O Deemed-to-Satisfy provisions.
+ - [ ] SPEC-C3.4 Specification C3.4 Fire Doors, Smoke Doors, Fire Windows and Shutters.

-Emergency warning and intercommunication systems (EWIS):
+## Emergency warning and intercommunication systems (EWIS):
  - [ ] An EWIS will provide the folloing features in accordance with AS2220: (a) manual and automatic alarm activation, (b) alert singnal noise/lights, (c) ability to provide verbal address to one or more areas via a public announcement, (d) ability to communicate with one or mroe Wardens via the Warden Intercommunication Points (WIPs aka red phones), (e) only able to be shut off by the Chief Warden.
  - [ ] Type of fire detection systems: (a) conventional systems (on/off systems which indicates area/zone of fire) and (b) analogue addressable systems (each detector sensor is customisable in terms of location, faults and sensitivity).
  - [ ] Types of detectors: (a) optical detector (light source, photodiode or other photoelectrical sensor), and (b) ionization detector (smoke detection via radioactive americium-241 alpha radiation).